knobin/SquadTracker/README.md

 ## Features

+* Tracking players joining or leaving the squad.
-* Automatically detect party members who enter/leave your current instance
+* Automatically detect party members who enter/leave your current instance.

-* List the known characters of each player
+* List the known characters of each player.

-* Keep track of the players who left your instance, and their roles
+* Keep track of the players who left your instance, and their roles.

-* Assign up to two roles to each party member
+* Assign up to two roles to each party member.

-* Define your own custom roles, with custom icons (WIP)
+* Define your own custom roles, with custom icons (WIP).

 ## Installation

-### Prerequisites
-Note that this module requires [ArcDPS](https://www.deltaconnected.com/arcdps/) and the [ArcDPS Blish HUD Integration](https://github.com/blish-hud/arcdps-bhud) to function.
-Both of these can be downloaded manually or via the [Guild Wars 2 Unofficial Addon Manager](https://github.com/gw2-addon-loader/GW2-Addon-Manager).
+Note that this module requires [ArcDPS](https://www.deltaconnected.com/arcdps/) and [arcdps_bridge](https://github.com/knobin/arcdps_bridge) to function.
+Both of these can be downloaded manually, arcdps_bridge has to be downloaded manually but you can download ArcDPS via the [Guild Wars 2 Unofficial Addon Manager](https://github.com/gw2-addon-loader/GW2-Addon-Manager).

-### Recommended
-Look for SquadTracker in the [BlishHUD Module Package Manager](https://blishhud.com/docs/user/installing-modules).
+This fork of SquadTracker has to be installed manually.
+The original SquadTracker can be found in the [BlishHUD Module Package Manager](https://blishhud.com/docs/user/installing-modules).

-### Manual (not recommended)
+### Building
-1. Download the lastest version SquadTracker.bhm from the [releases](https://github.com/tcwatson/SquadTracker/releases) page.
+1. Clone the repository ```git clone https://github.com/knobin/SquadTracker.git```
+2. Open the solution file with Visual Studio and build it.
-2. Place SquadTracker.bhm in your BlishHUD modules folder, usually located at `C:\Users\YourUserName\Documents\Guild Wars 2\addons\blishhud\modules`
+3. Find SquadTracker.bhm in SquadTracker/bin/ and place it in your BlishHUD modules folder, usually located at `C:\Users\YourUserName\Documents\Guild Wars 2\addons\blishhud\modules`

 ## Usage
 After installing and enabling the module from Blish HUD, find the tab that looks like a commander tag in the main Blish HUD Window.